nerpatech/scopemate/README.md

 Scopemate.py

-Scopemate.py is a Python script designed to take a screenshot of an Oscilloscope, specifically the DS2000 series from Rigol.
+Scopemate.py is a Python script designed to take a screenshot of an oscilloscope, specifically the DS2000 series from Rigol.
 The purpose of this code is to automate the process of capturing images of the oscilloscope's screen, which can be useful for documentation, analysis, or even remote monitoring.

 To use scopemate.py, you need to provide some input.
 You can either specify the name of the instrument (oscilloscope) you want to capture using the -i or --instrument flag, or simply list all available instruments on your system using the -l or --list flag.
 If you choose to capture an image, you'll also need to provide a mask file (an image with transparent areas) that will be overlaid onto the screenshot.